-The value of the Authority's core commitment (LTLF LP Partnership Contribution) is accounted for at cost, as per IAS 27 and at 31 March 2024 the carrying value totalled £75.5m.
+The value of the Authority's core commitment (LTLF LP Partnership Contribution) is equity accounted as set out in IAS 28, as permitted in IAS 27.
+At 31 March 2024 the carrying value totalled £75.5 million.

 The expected credit loss allowance for the LTLF LP fund has been assessed as immaterial and as the GLA core commitment is part of the LTLF LP fund, the ECL attributable to the GLA core commitment would also be immaterial and has therefore not been recognised in these financial statements.